 How Do I Ask for the Order to be Set Aside?

-Step One: Fill out this form.
+Step One: Write a letter to DHHS asking for the order to be set aside.
 Be sure to include the following information:

 - your reason (or "good cause") for not appealing the decision earlier